RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 MscL channel.
 Details regarding this calculation and appropriate propagation of error as well as its sensitivity to varying growth media can be found in the Materials & Methods as well as Supplement B (Fig. S5 - S8).

-&nbsp;&nbsp;&nbsp;&nbsp;While it is seemingly trivial to use this calibration factor to determine the total number of channels per cell for wild-type or highly expressing strains, the calculation for the lowest expressing strains is complicated by distorted cell morphology.
+&nbsp;&nbsp;&nbsp;&nbsp;While it is seemingly straightforward to use this calibration factor to determine the total number of channels per cell for wild-type or highly expressing strains, the calculation for the lowest expressing strains is complicated by distorted cell morphology.
 We observed that as the channel